 Together, we can find a better way to health.

-The Annual Wellness Visit (AWV) is a yearly appointment with your primary care provider (PCP), to create or update a personalized prevention plan.
+The Annual Wellness Visit (AWV) is a yearly appointment with your primary care team, to create or update a personalized prevention plan.
 While Medicare does not cover a routine physical exam, an (AWV) contains elements that are similar to a check-up or physical.
 Keep in mind that the AWV is not a head-to-toe physical.
 Also, this service is similar to but separate from the one-time Welcome to Medicare preventive visit.

 Who is eligible?

 • Has been receiving Medicare Part B benefits for at least 12 months, and

 • Has not had an initial preventive physical examination (the “Welcome to Medicare” exam) or an AWV within the past 12 months.